-Why I've prepared this Bill – David Seymour MP
+Why I prepared this Bill – David Seymour MP

 The primary motivation for this Bill is compassion.

-Many of my constituents have urged me to proceed with a Bill, particularly in light of the withdrawal last year of a similar Bill sponsored by Iain Lees-Galloway, originally introduced by former MP Maryan Street.
+Many of my constituents urged me to proceed with a Bill, particularly in light of the withdrawal in 2014 of a similar Bill sponsored by Iain Lees-Galloway, originally introduced by former MP Maryan Street.
 Two previous Bills on this issue have in the past failed to gain Parliamentary support, but the clear international trend since the 1990s is towards the legalisation of medically assisted end of life choice.